The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT: The Two-User MIMO IC

 \subsection{Channel Model}

-Consider the two-user MIMO IC wherein the transmitters, $1$ and $2$, have $M_1$ and $M_2$ antennas, respectively, while the receivers, $1$ and $2$, have $N_1$ and $N_2$ receive antennas, respectively.
-A given transmitter has a message only for its respective/paired receiver.
-However, its signal is received at the unintended receiver as the interference.
+Consider the two-user MIMO IC of Fig. \ref{fig: MIMO_2user_IC} with two transmitter/receiver pairs where ttransmitters $1$ and $2$ have $M_1$ and $M_2$ antennas, respectively, and their corresponding receivers $1$ and $2$, have $N_1$ and $N_2$ antennas, respectively.
+A given transmitter has a message only for its respective or paired receiver.
+However, its signal is received at the unintended receiver as interference.
 The input-output relationship is given by